myreli/myreli.github.io/README.md

 # check assets/js/locales folder and edit new translations
 ```

-`index.html` is the source of truth. (for now).
+`index.html` is the source of truth (for now).

 ## Thanks

 - Bryan Goff (on Unsplash), for this beautiful main picture
 - @HugoGiraudel, for the sass functions
-- Skel (skel.io), making responsive design less painful
+- Skel (skel.io), making responsive design less painful at the time I started this